b-jesch/service.pvr.manager/README.md

 service.pvr.manager
 ===================

-Addon for 'PVR Timer- and Powermanagement' for Kodi.
+Addon for 'PVR Timer- and Powermanagement' for Kodi on x86 based hardware.
 This addon turns your vanilla Kodi on a Linux installation (pure Linux, Kodibuntu, Open-/LibreELEC) into a full featured video recorder.

 This addon handles poweroff management for current active recordings and wakeup procedures for future schedules using the JSON-RPC-Interface of Kodi.
 The addon starts and shut down the htpc if a recording is scheduled.
 It delivers optional Emails via SMTP if an automatic scheduled Recording ended successfully.